-At fifteen years old, I first began taking hormonal contraceptives to relieve migraines.
+At 15 years old, I began taking hormonal contraceptives to relieve migraines.
 I received my prescription quickly after a brief medical exam where I was asked about my family history.
-I never imagined my journey on hormonal contraceptives would end abruptly nine years later after an emergency room diagnosis of bilateral pulmonary embolism, or blood clot in my lung, a pulmonary infarct, numerous doctor visits, and crippling hospital bills.
+I never imagined my journey on hormonal contraceptives would end abruptly nine years later after an emergency room diagnosis of bilateral pulmonary emboli, or bloods clot in my lung, a pulmonary infarct (the death of lung tissue due to a lack of blood supply), numerous doctor visits, and crippling hospital bills.

-Additional exams ultimately revealed that my blood clots had been caused by factor V Leiden, or FVL, an underlying blood clotting disorder that can increase a person’s blood clot risk.
+Additional exams ultimately revealed that my blood clots had been caused by factor V Leiden, a blood clotting disorder that can increase a person’s blood clot risk.
 Estrogen, a main component in the hormonal contraceptive I was taking, further increased my risk.

 My body stung with anger when the hematologist asked me a pointed question after discussing the results of my lab work.
 He said, “You started taking contraceptives so young.
 Why didn’t your parents have you do blood work beforehand?”
 How could I tell him that my parents did not know about the risks, that my dad grew up without having any physical exams, and that his dad did not step into a doctor’s office until the year he passed away?
 Despite possessing an undergraduate degree from a prestigious university and a role at a renowned company, my low-income identity continued to reverberate in the least expected ways.